Information-theoretic bounds on quantum advantage in machine learning: Conclusion and outlook

 \subsection{Acknowledgments:}

-The authors want to thank Victor Albert, Sitan Chen, Jerry Li, Spiros Michalakis, Yuan Su, and Thomas Vidick for valuable input and inspiring discussions.
+The authors thank Victor Albert, Sitan Chen, Jerry Li, Seth Lloyd, Jarrod McClean, Spiros Michalakis, Yuan Su, and Thomas Vidick for valuable input and inspiring discussions.
+We would also like to thank anonymous reviewers for in-depth comments and suggestions.
 HH is supported by the J. Yang \& Family Foundation.
-JP acknowledges funding from ARO-LPS, NSF, and DOE.
+JP acknowledges funding from the U.S. Department of Energy Office of Science, Office of Advanced Scientific Computing Research, (DE-NA0003525, DE-SC0020290), and the National Science Foundation (PHY-1733907).
 The Institute for Quantum Information and Matter is an NSF Physics Frontiers Center.

 \onecolumngrid